puppetlabs/puppet-docs/source/pe/3.0/install_automated.markdown

 To streamline deployment, the PE installer can run non-interactively.
 To do this, you must:

-* Create an answer file
+* Create an answer file.
-* Run the installer with the `-a` or `-A` flag pointed at the answer file
+* Run the installer with the `-a` or `-A` flag pointed at the answer file.

 The flag will cause the installer to read your choices from the answer file and act on them immediately instead of interviewing a user to customize the installation.

-Automated installation can greatly speed up large deployments, and is crucial when [installing PE with the cloud provisioning tools](./cloudprovisioner_classifying_installing.html#installing-puppet).
+Automated installation can greatly speed up large deployments and is crucial when [installing PE with the cloud provisioning tools](./cloudprovisioner_classifying_installing.html#installing-puppet).

 Obtaining an Answer File
 -----